Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 -   **Catalogue Information**: This is a structured compilation of seismic events, detailing their origins, magnitudes, and other pertinent data.
 Within the scope of this standard, we represent this information using the QuakeML format, augmented with extensions tailored for the mining context.

--   **Inventory Data**: Refers to a comprehensive registry detailing seismic instruments, pinpointing their locations, and delineating their unique characteristics.
+-   **Inventory Data**: Refers to a comprehensive registry of all the seismic instrument along the acquisition chain.detailing seismic instruments, their locations, and delineating their unique characteristics.
 StationXML, with specific modifications for mining contexts, is the chosen format to represent this data in this standard.

 -   **miniSEED**: A predominant data format in the realm of seismology, miniSEED is instrumental in storing seismic waveform data.